 Executive condos, or ECs, are more affordable, subsidised variants of condos launched and sold by the HDB.
 As such, they come with a set of strict rules for buyers.
 The key difference between ECs and HDB flats is that singles cannot buy ECs even if they reach the age of 35.
 Only two or more singles aged 35 or above can buy the flat jointly, under the JSS.

-While an EC has the facilities and the looks of a condo, it only considered private property after the 11th year.
+While an EC has the facilities and the looks of a condo, it only considered private property after the 10th year has elapsed.
 These are the limitations of selling the property during this period: